 1. Lay Deck Boards and Fasteners in Place

-Having multiple rows ahead of the Bow Wrench allows enough holding power on boards to resist natural bow in boards when the pressure is released to move to the next set of boards.
+Having multiple rows ahead of the Bow Wrench or Hardwood Wrench allows enough holding power on boards to resist natural bowing in boards when the pressure is released to move to the next set of boards.
 If there is a lot of natural bow in the last board it may be necessary to provide temporary holding power by shooting a nail or staple at an angle into the joist to hold the board until the next set of boards are placed and the Bow Wrench is again in tension (some contractors prefer to use two Bow Wrench tools having the next set of boards in place before releasing the first tool).
-Boards must be square and tight.
+Deck boards must be square and tight.
 Using Tiger Deck® clips and screws will provide the proper gap and are designed to allow small amounts of wood movement yet hold tight.

 3. Install Decking Accessories